igrigorik/http-client-hints/draft.md

 Note that DPR confirmation is only required for image responses, and the server does not need to confirm the resource width (RW) as this value can be derived from the resource itself once it is decoded by the client.

+If Content-DPR occurs in a message more than once, the last value overrides all previous occurrences.

 # Example

-For example, given the following request header:
+For example, given the following request headers:

 ~~~
   DPR: 2.0